C4ptainCrunch/thesis/source/index.rst

 In :numref:`sec:awale`, we present Awale in detail.
 We then introduce Game Theory frameworks in :numref:`sec:game-theory`.
 :numref:`sec:ai-awale` reviews various approaches to solve Awale: retrograde analysis, :math:`\alpha\beta`-pruning Minimax, and basic Monte Carlo Tree Search.
 In :numref:`sec:variants`, we describe more advanced versions of MCTS and in particular UCT.
-:numref:`sec:method` presents the mothod used in :numref:`sec:experiments` where we show some empirical results (simulations) allowing to compare several MCTS algorithms and :numref:`sec:conclusion` concludes.
+:numref:`sec:method` presents the method used in :numref:`sec:experiments` where we show some empirical results (simulations) allowing to compare several MCTS algorithms and :numref:`sec:conclusion` concludes.

 This document, its souce, the code used to run the experiments and their results are available to download under an open-source license in a Git repository `hosted on GitHub <https://github.com/C4ptainCrunch/thesis>`_.
 This document is also hosted in its original form as a web page on `https://awale.ml <https://awale.ml>`_.